American Abstract Artists: Founding and early activities

 American Abstract Artists General Prospectus grouped members into two tiers: Membership and Associate Membership.
 Associate Members did not exhibit but were sympathetic to the organizations goals.
 As an example of how the membership process worked, Charmion von Wiegand became an associate member of the American Abstract Artists in 1941 at AAA Founder Carl Holty's recommendation, then a full member in 1947, began exhibiting with AAA in 1948, and was its president from 1951 to 1953.
 The prospectus did not place limitations upon its members showing with other groups.
-Other 1930s Depression Era artist run organizations included AAA members: Sculptors Guild (Louise Bourgeois, Ibram Lassaw, José Ruiz de Rivera, Louis Schanker, Wilfred Zogbaum), The Ten also known as The Ten Whitney Dissenters (Ilya Bolotowsky, Louis Schanker, Karl Knaths, Ralph Rosenberg), Artists Union (Byron Browne, Balcomb Greene, Gertrude Greene, Ibram Lassaw, Michael Loew) and American Artists' Congress (Ilya Bolotowsky, Byron Browne, Werner Drewes, Carl Holty, Irene Rice Pereira).
+Other 1930s Depression Era artist run organizations included AAA members: Sculptors Guild (Louise Bourgeois, Ibram Lassaw, José Ruiz de Rivera, Louis Schanker, Wilfrid Zogbaum), The Ten also known as The Ten Whitney Dissenters (Ilya Bolotowsky, Louis Schanker, Karl Knaths, Ralph Rosenberg), Artists Union (Byron Browne, Balcomb Greene, Gertrude Greene, Ibram Lassaw, Michael Loew) and American Artists' Congress (Ilya Bolotowsky, Byron Browne, Werner Drewes, Carl Holty, Irene Rice Pereira).

 AAA held its inaugural exhibition in 1937 at the Squibb Gallery in New York City.
 This was the most extensive and widely attended exhibition of American abstract painting outside of a museum during the 1930s.
 Two years earlier the Whitney Museum of American Art held an exhibit, "Abstract Painting in America," from February 12 - March 22, 1935, with 65 abstract artists working in the United States including future AAA founders and members Byron Browne, Werner Drewes, Balcomb Greene, Karl Knaths, Irene Rice Pereira, and Louis Schanker.
 The majority of AAA worked in either a Cubist inspired idiom, a geometric style with biomorphic forms or Neoplasticism, and the group officially rejected Expressionism and Surrealism.
 Ibram Lassaw was the only sculptor to be represented in the first AAA exhibit.
 For the 1937 exhibition AAA produced its first print portfolio of original zinc plate lithographs, instead of documenting the exhibit with a catalog.
 George L. K. Morris, an exhibitor and founding member of the AAA, purchased 10 pieces from the show.
 Morris had established the Gallery of Living Art in 1927, a public collection of modern art in New York City.
 Future exhibitions and publications would establish AAA as a major forum for the discussion and presentation of new abstract and non-objective art.
 Over the next few years Morris and his wife Suzy Frelinghuysen, who joined AAA, collected artwork by 25 members of the American Abstract Artists group.

 Paul Kelpe, Untitled, From the Williamsburg Housing Project Murals, 1938.
 Brooklyn Museum (L1990.1.3).
 Paul Kelpe was a founding member of American Abstract Artists.